Natural Ways to Remove Arterial Plaque

 Prevent Clogged Arteries by Reducing Alcohol Consumption

-Reduced consumption of alcohol is associated with higher levels of HDL cholesterol but the benefits aren't adequate enough to endorse alcohol for those who don’t actually drink.
+Reduced consumption of alcohol is associated with higher levels of HDL cholesterol, but the benefits aren't adequate to endorse alcohol for those who don’t drink.
 If you choose to drink alcohol, try it moderately.
 For healthy people, it is suggested to drink one per day for most women and men above age 65, and up to two drinks per day for men age 65 and younger.
 Drinking excessive alcohol can lead to different health diseases, like high blood pressure, heart failure, heart stroke and even diabetes.

 What to do aside from lifestyle changes?